 Mindfulness is the practice of being present and aware.
 When we embed mindfulness into our company culture and train teams to use mindfulness as part of work and life, we can see dramatic improvements in both employee engagement and the success of the company culture.

-The mindfulness workshop that we conduct at Liberty Mind has been chosen by a number of organisations across the UK who are looking to support their team’s work-life balance, and improve their company culture.
+The mindfulness workshop that I conduct has been chosen by a number of organisations across the UK who are looking to support their team’s work-life balance, and improve their company culture.

 And it’s understandable as to why.

 While mindfulness has been embraced by many people looking to live healthier and happier lives, many of the practices and techniques can also enable us to build a better company culture.